-With today (8 April) marking 30 years since Twin Peaks was first broadcast in the US, 909originals thought it only fitting to reappraise what we feel is one of the best soundtrack albums of all time… and certainly one of the most eccentric.
+It’s been 30 years since Twin Peaks was first broadcast in the US, so 909originals thought it only fitting to reappraise what we feel is one of the best soundtrack albums of all time… and certainly one of the most eccentric.

 Music From Twin Peaks, featuring songs written and composed by Angelo Badalamenti and David Lynch, is a 48-minute ethereal music odyssey, combining jazz and ambient soundscapes with the dream pop of Julee Cruise… particularly on The Nightingale, in all its haunting majesty.

-At the album’s opening, the way that the soaring Twin Peaks Theme segues into the brooding, yet optimistic Laura Palmer’s Theme is a juxtaposition worthy of any classical symphony.
+Anyway, back to the music.
+At the album’s opening, the manner in which the soaring Twin Peaks Theme segues into the brooding, yet optimistic Laura Palmer’s Theme is a juxtaposition worthy of any classical symphony.

 Ditto the orchestral crescendo in the middle of Into The Night (did we really hear that, or imagine it?) and the frantic drumming in the background of The Bookhouse Boys.
 Unsettling, yet masterful.